mapmeld/postgis-zimbabwe/workshop-config/README.md

 Step One:
 - Nearest health / known hotel || camp
-- Explain server-side Flask and that py:zim cannot drop tables
+- Explain server-side Flask and that py:zim cannot create or drop tables
-- switch to python-responder.org
+- switch to python-responder.org?

 Step Two:
 - Re org: basic finding different types of data and importing it, will need ogr2ogr for the more advanced GeoJSON example